garemp/GAREMP_offline/README.md

 ## Source file

-File 'maps.json' which is generated from [Gephi](https://github.com/gephi/gephi) (A Graph modelling and visualization tool) is the source file of the following offline processes.
+File 'maps.json' which is generated from [Gephi](https://github.com/gephi/gephi) (A Graph modelling and visualization tool) is the source and sample file of the following offline processes.

+You can process your own JSON file by using the following approach.

 ## Prerequisites